 Skool compares to premium platforms like Kajabi in the realm of pricing.
 Granted, Kajabi is a little bit more expensive at over $100 per month, but they also offer a lot of features that Skool doesn't.
 The pricing model used by both of these platforms definitely suits creators already making tens of thousands a month, but don’t forget that there’s also a percentage fee being charged per transaction with Skool thanks to how they process payments so you can’t really win with volume either.

-What are Creators Saying?
+What are creators saying?

 Whop and Skool have both gathered considerable traction of late, appealing to digital entrepreneurs with the way they do things.
 However, Skool’s extreme focus on a small selection of features tends to mean that Whop wins out in most cases.
 Creators like Adam are saying things like this about the two:

-Which is Best for Course and Community Creators, Whop or Skool?
+Which is best for course and community creators, Whop or Skool?

-Whop and Skool are two options out of many compelling alternatives if you have a course or a community to sell, and either of the platforms may be for you depending on your specific set of circumstances.
+Whop and Skool are two options out of many compelling alternatives if you have a course or a community to sell, and either of the platforms may be for you, depending on your specific set of circumstances.

 Skool has a leg up on the competition when it comes to gamification and does a great job of keeping your community engaged while also ensuring everything stays cohesive and in one place within the single interface.
 It’s widely considered a better option than platforms like Discord and Facebook Groups because you can do a lot more, and is excellent for courses despite not offering native video hosting.

-Whop is an all-in-one platform that meets just about every use case thanks to the power of whop hubs and how you can pick and choose which Apps you want to use—and the fact that you can rename these apps is the icing on the cake.
+Whop is an all-in-one platform that meets just about every use case thanks to the power of whops and how you can pick and choose which Apps you want to use—and the fact that you can rename these apps is the icing on the cake.
 This level of customization on top of the customer service you get with Whop makes it hard to beat, and that’s even before factoring in industry-leading pricing that suits creators of all levels.

 If you have an existing community on platforms like Discord and Telegram, Whop can also manage them for you.
 This means that you don’t need to displace or migrate and risk losing people along the way.
 Whop can also integrate with your own website if you want to sell digital products from there.